destel/dspc/README.md

 defer progress.PrettyPrintEvery(os.Stdout, 1*time.Second, "Progress:")()

-// Then, in worker goroutines increment/decrement/set counters as needed progress.Inc("ok", 1)
+// Then, in worker goroutines just increment/decrement/set counters as needed progress.Inc("ok", 1)
 progress.Inc("errors", 1)
 progress.Inc("skipped", 1)
 ```

-Check out a complete working [example](/example/main.go).
+Check out a complete example [here](/example/main.go).

-## Use Cases
+## When to Use
 This library is a good fit for CLI applications that do concurrent work.
-When running tasks across multiple goroutines, you'll likely want to track their progress -
+When running tasks across multiple goroutines, you usually need to track their progress -
 the number of completed tasks, errors, tasks currently in progress.
-You even may want to track dynamic categories -
+You may also want to track dynamic categories -
 like counting errors by type - "validation_error", "network_error", etc.

-When running the app in terminal, you'll want to see a clean progress report that updates in real-time,
+When running the app in terminal, you want to see a clean progress report that updates in real-time,
 while keeping your normal application logs readable and separate.

-Another example could be running such app in Kubernetes.
-For simple one-off pods, instead of configuring metrics and dashboards, you'll
+Another example is running such apps in Kubernetes.
+For simple one-off pods, instead of configuring metrics and dashboards, you
-likely want to just watch the logs and progress in real-time with `kubectl logs -f`.
+may just want to watch the logs and progress reports in real-time with `kubectl logs -f`.

-If this sounds like your use case - tracking concurrent work with simple counters and clean terminal output - then DSPC is likely
-what you're looking for.
+DSPC can also help to debug concurrent applications - just add a few counters to see what's moving and what's stuck,
+without setting up complex instrumentation.

+If such use cases sound familiar, DSPC is what you need.